machal/cssmine-content/css3-box-sizing.md

 `border-box` value where the width of the `border` property is not added in the calculation.

 Good, but how can we make use of it?
-Let's take a look at a few scenaios.
+Let's take a look at a few scenarios.

 Examples of Use
 ---------------